-• To calculate the insulation R-values that are equivalent to the required U-factors for different roof assemblies, the code user can use CEC-approved software or the tables in Joint Reference Appendix 4 (JA4).

-wood equivalent insulation R-values for above deck insulation range from R-20ci to R-30ci depending on the building type and climate zone (see table above).
+" To calculate the insulation R-values that are equivalent to the required U-factors for different roof assemblies, the code user can use CEC-approved software or the tables in Joint Reference Appendix 4 (JA4).
+Appendix JA4 lists the equivalent insulation R-values for a range of common assembly types.
+As an example, for span deck and concrete roof assemblies, the equivalent insulation R-values for above deck insulation range from R-20ci to R-30ci depending on the building type and climate zone (see table above).
 However, the R-values found in Appendix JA4 can only be used for the prescriptive approach.
-Roof Alterations - Minimum Roof Insulation Assembly Requirements for span deck and concrete roof assemblies, the